- Infill helps keep the turf fibers standing upright, giving them a full, lush feel while protecting them from damage such as breaking and fraying.

 What is Envirofill?

-Envirofill is an acrylic-coated round sand infused with Microban® antimicrobial product technology for protection against bacteria, mold and mildew growth that can cause stains and odors.
+Envirofill is a coated round sand infused with Microban® antimicrobial product technology for protection against bacteria, mold and mildew growth that can cause stains and odors.
 Envirofill was designed for sports and landscape applications, used in soccer, football, and baseball fields, putting greens, backyards, playgrounds, and more.
 With many benefits such as superior durability, multiple lifecycle uses (reusable), and non-compaction, Envirofill is a safer, more sustainable synthetic turf infill option that boasts maximum playability and performance.
 It's also an extremely low maintenance product, with no need for irrigation and limited need for top off.
 Envirofill is a trusted infill with installations in over 200+ athletic fields and thousands of landscape applications worldwide.
 Learn more about Envirofill here.

 What is Microban, and how long is it effective for?
 Will Microban wear off/wash off?

-Microban is a permanent antimicrobial technology infused into the acrylic coating of Envirofill throughout a proprietary process.
+Microban is a permanent antimicrobial technology infused into the coating of Envirofill throughout a proprietary process.
 The Microban product protection Envirofill uses is ZPTech, a zinc-based antimicrobial technology.
-Envirofill's Microban technology is 100% encapsulated in the acrylic coating.
+Envirofill's Microban technology is 100% encapsulated in the coating.
 It is a permanent component of Envirofill for the product's life, meaning it will not wash off, wear off, or decrease in performance over the years.
 By partnering with Microban, Envirofill helps to prevent the growth of bacteria and microbes that cause stains, odors, and product deterioration.
 Considering that, on an unprotected surface, bacteria can double in number every 20 minutes, Envirofill, paired with Microban technology, packs a powerful punch by offering continuous antimicrobial product protection in your yard and on your sports field.
 Learn more about Microban here.

 How Durable is Envirofill?